codeoverflow-org/nodecg-io-docs/docs/samples/android.md

     The hexadecimal number in the first column is your device ID.
 You'll need this later.

-10. In NodeCG, create a new android service instance using the left upper menu.
+10. In NodeCG, create a new android service instance.
 11. Enter the following:

     ```json